mintproject/MINT-WorkflowDomain/WINGSWorkflowComponents/GeneralDataPreparation/netCDF_simple/readme.md

 - Perform one last check
 - Export as text files that can be read by Topoflow.

 This is meant as an example of the kind of transformation needed to run the full meteorological component of Topoflow.

+Details about each component can be found [here](https://github.com/khider/NetCDFWINGS/blob/master/NetCDF_Wings.ipynb).